 Australis College prides itself on its industry-respected training staff, so, if you want to learn from the best and satisfy your passion for numbers with a rewarding career, this is the choice for you!

 You’ll learn to:

-Australis College has partnered with the University of Southern Queensland (USQ) to create an articulation agreement for the FNS50215 Diploma of Accounting.
-Completion of this course may result in receiving credit for up to 8 Units within the Bachelor of Business and Commerce – BBCM.
+Australis College has cooperated with the University of Southern Queensland (USQ) to establish an articulation pathway for the FNS50215 Diploma of Accounting.
+Completion of this course may result in receiving credit for up to 8 Units with the Bachelor of Business and Commerce – BBCM.